-The National Credit Union Administration (NCUA) has traditionally stated that federal credit unions may not act as broker-dealers in securities or provide investment advice of the type that would render them "investment advisers" under state or federal securities laws.
-While the Fiduciary Duty Rule covers these types of activities, the proposed language also covers transactions and relationships that are significantly broader in scope, including a significant number of transactions and relationships relating to individual retirement accounts (IRAs).
+The National Credit Union Administration (NCUA) has traditionally stated that federal credit unions may not act as broker-dealers in securities or provide investment advice of the type that February 15, 2024 Page 2 of 2 would render them "investment advisers" under state or federal securities laws.
+While the Fiduciary Duty Rule covers these types of activities, the proposed language also covers transactions and relationships that are significantly broader in scope, including a significant number of transactions and relationships relating to IRAs.

-Americas Credit Unions and our members are concerned that the Fiduciary Duty Rule casts a wide net that unfairly burdens credit union activity with complex requirements and potential litigation risk.
+America's Credit Unions and our members are concerned that the Fiduciary Duty Rule casts a wide net that unfairly burdens credit union activity with complex requirements and potential litigation risk.
 For example, the requirements of the rule can be triggered when an individual provides a "recommendation," which is defined as a "a communication that, based on its content, context, and presentation, would reasonably be viewed as a suggestion that the advice recipient engage in or refrain from taking a particular course of action."
 Without more targeted guidance, the rule may be interpreted to include general advice and explanation of investment-related financial products, such as IRAs, provided by credit union employees.